Optimal Excess Risk Bounds for Empirical Risk Minimization on $p$-Norm Linear Regression: Proofs

-The authors thank Nikita Zhivotovskiy, Sushant Sachdeva, and Deeksha Adil for feedback on the manuscript.
-MAE was partially supported by NSERC Grant [2019-06167], CIFAR AI Chairs program, and CIFAR AI Catalyst grant.
+\begin{ack} We thank Nikita Zhivotovskiy, Sushant Sachdeva, and Deeksha Adil for feedback on the manuscript.
+MAE was partially supported by NSERC Grant [2019-06167], CIFAR AI Chairs program, and CIFAR AI Catalyst grant. \end{ack}